bavla/netstat/HSE/24/stu.md

 # Projects

 For each project write the [report](rep.md) and add the files with programs and constructed data sets (except for very large data).
 Pack everything in a ZIP file.
-Send the ZIPs for Project 1 and Project 2 to **vladimir.batagelj@fmf.uni-lj.si**.
+Send the ZIPs for Project 1 and Project 2 to **vladimir.batagelj@fmf.uni-lj.si** till **October 20, 2024**.

 ## Project 1